monahidalgo/high-tides/index.md

 ## Summary

-High Tides is App. development for Animation studios.
+High Tides is an App. for Development for Animation